jamesmonks/jamesmonks/README.md

-Hi, I’m James Monks, a professional full stack Software Developer.
+Hi, I’m James Monks, a professional full stack software developer.

 I’m looking to collaborate on open-sourced projects that I find interesting, engaging or for the charity sector.